-To date, MISSM has funded over two dozen educational, employment, and psychosocial interventions proposed by NGOs and regional or local governments across the country.
-They include providing IMV beneficiaries with job search support and apprenticeship training, free child care for parents, tailored tutoring for their children, and assistance for families who do not yet claim the social benefits to which they are entitled.
+To date, MISSM has funded 34 educational, employment, and psychosocial interventions proposed by NGOs and regional or local governments across the country.
+They include providing IMV beneficiaries with job search support and apprenticeship training, tailored tutoring for their children, and assistance for families who do not yet claim the social benefits to which they are entitled.

 A bold commitment towards rigorous impact evaluation

 The boldness of this social policy endeavour comes from its commitment to employing rigorous impact evaluations to inform social policy decisions.
 In order to receive funding from the Ministry, all proposals commit to running a randomised evaluation.
 The results from these evaluations will allow the government and implementing partners to determine whether these complementary programmes are indeed effective (and why) prior to scaling up the most effective solutions.

 This large-scale effort across all levels of government to generate and use evidence in the policy making process could set a valuable example for how social policy is designed in the future, not only in Spain but also more broadly in Europe.
 The European Commission has expressed interest in using the learnings from these evaluations as inputs in future funding decisions for social protection programmes in the region.

 This extensive effort involves working across multiple implementing partners and many local contexts, the majority of whom do not have previous exposure to randomised evaluation methods.
 Ensuring these partners and programs are following best practices for conducting high-quality evaluations—and are understanding and applying the results to decision-making—necessitates hands-on support from researchers who are deeply embedded in the local context.